 School hours

 The school hours that are available vary between the schools.
 Therefore, it is important for the Clinical Director, and the school administration to discuss this prior to the start or end of the school year.
 This information will then be relayed by the Clinical Director to the Providers in the area.

-During school hours, behavior intervention Providers may not remove or take clients off the premises under any circumstance.
-If a client is eloping off the campus please follow these guidelines:

-Ensure you have a form of communication at all times (i.e. cell phone)

-Call or text the clinical director of the situation; the clinical director will then contact the school and the client’s caregivers of the situations

-It is at the discretion of the Lead Analyst if he/she wishes to request additional assistance during such situations

-Once the client is safely returned to the campus, it is the responsibility of the Lead analyst to write an incident report.
-Please submit all incident reports to Human Resources and upload onto Google Drive.

-Case numbers within schools

-The number of cases per campus varies based on the size, population, and need of the campus.

-FSBA staff within schools

-The number of FSBA staff on campus vary by the campus size, population, and the needs of the clients.
-However, please review the guidelines below to ensure maximum quality of Applied Behavior Analysis services within the schools.
+Some insurances will not approve of ABA services being provided during instructional opportunities.
+Lead analysts will need to review the specific payor requirements for treatment prior to developing a treatment plan and subsequent therapy schedule.

+FSBA staff are required to follow the staff rules and expectations as set forth by the institution.
+At all times when therapy is being provided within the confines of a school or care facility, the facility personnel have said guardianship over the client.
+Providers are not permitted to take a client off campus or remove a client from a designated environment without the permission of the care personnel.
+Concerns regarding treatment effectiveness within specific confines should be discussed directly with the provider’s supervisor.

 Education & Applied Behavior Analysis

 It is the responsibility of the educational instructor to focus on academic learning during the school hours; however, applied behavior analysis intervention services may focus on behaviors such as task avoidance during math; however, services Providers cannot teach specific math related information.
 Service Providers can recommend task analysis to the instructors and complete instructor fidelity for this.
 If a client is having difficulty with a specific academic subject due to lack of knowledge, please direct the teacher to potential strategies to assist this client.